NethServer/nethserver-samba/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Workgroup.rst

 Active Directory authentication
 -------------------------------

-Enter the credentials for the system to become a member of an Active Directory domain.
+Enter the credentials to allow NethServer to become a member of an Active Directory domain.

 Username
-    Username administrator Domain Controller Active
+    Username of the Active Directory administrator .
-    Directory.

 Password
-    Password of the user administrator Domain Controller Active Directory.
+    Password of the Active Directory administrator .